 BigScoots: Once you have a site, you need to find a place to host it.
 There are many options out there.
 I’ve tried over 5 in the short time I’ve been blogging.
 Most have had issues.
 One had horrible customer support.
 Another would constantly try to upsell me on a higher priced hosting package.
 Another was unreliable.
 In the end, I found Big Scoots.
 I’ve had zero issues with them and their customer support is incredible.
 I won’t be going anywhere for long time if they keep amazing me like they have.

 Aweber: When running a website, email subscribers are critical because they are your most interested readers.
 Check out any large blog online and every one of them will tell you that getting email subscribers is their number one priority.
 Since I started, I’ve used Aweber.
 They are cheap in price and offer tons of great features and their customer support is amazing.
+There have been other players in this space recently, but Aweber is the best I’ve seen.
 You can sign up here and get 30 days free.

 Long Tail Pro: Another tool I use for building my online business is Long Tail Pro.
 It helps me to research keywords and phrases to include in my posts so that I can get more traffic.
 More traffic usually means more money.
 Long Tail Pro makes the process of finding valuable keywords much easier.
+They recently went to a browser version so you can access it anywhere you have an internet connection.
 If you sign up for Long Tail Pro today, you can start for $1 and save 33% on the overall price too!

 Personal Finance Books